 In terms of alcoholic drinks, here’s what’s served at the Australia Global Marketplace:

-Now our photos and reviews of each item from the Australia Global Marketplace at the 2021 Epcot International Food & Wine Festival…
+Now our photos and reviews of each item from the Australia Global Marketplace at the 2022 Epcot International Food & Wine Festival.
+(Note: these have not yet been updated with fresh reviews of the new items at the 2022 Epcot Food & Wine Festival.
+Stay tuned for that!)

 Grilled Sweet and Spicy Bushberry Shrimp with Pineapple, Pepper, Onion and Snap Peas ($6) – Want a loose rule for Epcot’s Food & Wine Festival?
 Get the scallops or salmon, skip the shrimp.
 That is a nearly-universal truth that could be applied with at least 75% success regardless of the year.
 Shrimp dishes are almost always overpriced, undersized, and what is present is rubbery or tough.